codyaverett/vue-primevue-demo/NOTES.md

 - Identified key areas for improvement
     - There are no tests
     - Form styling and bland design using default theme colors
-    - There is no
+    - There is no indicator to help a user know how many fields they have left to fill out
     - Page navigation state
 - Decided to use pnpm over npm (if you know, you know)
-- I set up precommit hooks and lint-staged to format, lint, and build the code to minimize broken code commited
+- I set up precommit hooks and lint-staged to format, lint, and build the code to minimize the chances of broken code being commited

-- Starting form validation work
+#### Starting form validation tasks

-The forms
+- Pulling in vee-validation because it seems like it will help with all the things we need for form validation
+- > VeeValidate is the most popular Vue.js form library.
+It takes care of value tracking, validation, errors, submissions and more.
+- Ran into some issues with form state.
+VeeValidate's v-bind="field" wasn't providing the correct binding format.
+By explicitly using :modelValue="value" and @update:modelValue="handleChange" from VeeValidate's slot props

+### Hour 2

 ---